Get to Know Our Graduates

 I work in the Immigration Agency Advice Unit (AAU) in the Government and Defence Division.
 Working on the Federal Budget within an AAU has exposed me to the process of Government decision making and the importance of providing “frank and fearless” advice to decision makers.

 Joining Finance was my first professional full-time occupation after University and I have found the Graduate Programme to be a fantastic introduction to life within the Australian Public Service (APS).
 I have joined the Diversity Network within Finance and participated in the Finance FC team in the APS soccer competition, both of which have helped me settle in to both Finance and Canberra.

-I work in the National Disability Insurance Scheme (NDIS) and Aged Care Team in the Social Policy Division of Budget Group.
+I work in the National Disability Insurance Scheme (NDIS) and Aged Care Team in the Social Policy Division of Budget & Financial Reporting.
 Working on the Federal Budget has helped me to understand the way the Government makes expenditure decisions, and working on the NDIS has given me a chance to be involved with the implementation of one of Australia’s biggest social reforms.

 Finance is a great place to work, the pay and conditions are very good and the Graduate Programme provides a great way to join the Public Service.
 Finance also has various networks that you can get involved with.
 I’m a member of the Aboriginal and Torres Strait Islander Staff Network, we help the Department organise events and act as a peer support network for Aboriginal and Torres Strait Islander staff members.
 Finance also has a Diversity Network, a Women’s Network and a Social Club who all organise various worthwhile events for the Department throughout the year.